 They didn't have anything nice in the souvenir shop.
 Just like in every souvenir shop in France there was a fake animal that made noise when someone passed it.
 The descent to Val d'Isere was a nice one.
-The asphalt was good, the road was pretty steep and there were some nice winding turn.
-In Val d'Isere we got a stamp at a tobacco store.
+The asphalt was good, the road was pretty steep and there were some nice winding turns.
+In Val d'Isere, we got a stamp at a tobacco store.
 Then we continued descending over a large road.
 We bought some more food before starting today's last climb.
 At the checkout we didn't need a bag, we could easily carry everything in our hands.
-That really worked, after dropping the bottle with water three times.
-As usual we ate will sitting on the ground in front of the supermarket.
-Bram had bought a large bag of dry mini-cakes with dried pieces of fruit on top.
-During the other trips we had also eaten a lot of that type food so this time we had to as well.
+That worked, after dropping the bottle with water three times.
+As usual, we ate while sitting on the ground in front of the supermarket.
+Bram bought a large bag of dry mini-cakes with dried pieces of fruit.
+During our other trips we ate a lot of that type of food, so this time we had to continue the tradition.

 The Cormet de Roseland was the last mountain for the day.
-The Tour de France had passed here this year.
+The Tour de France passed here this year.
 We cycled slowly, there would only be one campsite on today's route so there was no point in rushing.
 It seemed like it would start raining soon.
-By the time we reached the top of the mountain it was still dry.
-There was a lady willing to take our picture.
+It was still dry when we reached the top of the mountain.
+A lady agreed to take our picture.

 Cormet de Roseland

 Again something strange happened at the top.
 A car came up and slowed down until it was just a few meters away from the official sign.
-Behind the wheel was a fat guy wearing a superman shirt, the passenger was a fat lady.
+Behind the wheel was an overweight guy wearing a superman shirt, and the passenger was an overweight lady.
 She had opened her window and was holding a camera.
 They seemed to wait until we moved aside and then, while the car continued moving, she took a picture of the sign.
 We also thought it was quite the achievement that they drove all the way up in their car.

 During the descent we saw the campsite we would stay at tonight.
 It looked nice, in a classic French style.
 It was owned by an old French couple.
 It was also full.
 We were allowed to stay in the front yard of the main building.
 There was a thick layer of grass and enough space.
 When we had everything set up it started to rain.
 The owners looked worried.
-They didn't believe our bivy bags were waterproof nor that we would be able to sleep in it.
+They didn't believe our bivy bags were waterproof nor that we could sleep in them.

 The building also had a small room with a tv and foosball.
 We could finally charge our phones.
 We first ate the dry cakes and some other cookies we had left.
 Then we took a shower.
-There was a strange animal flying around the flowers on the balcony.
-First we thought it was a hummingbird because it was beating its wings quickly and had a long beak to drink nectar.
+A strange animal was flying around the flowers on the balcony.
+At first we thought it was a hummingbird because it was beating its wings quickly and had a long beak to drink nectar.
 We also thought those didn't exist there.
-On the picture I made it looks more like an insect.
+In the picture I made it looks more like an insect.

-On the internet I found we were not completely wrong, it probably was a hummingbird hawk-moth.
+On the internet, I found we were not completely wrong, it likely was a hummingbird hawk-moth.

 It wasn't very late so we could sit and enjoy being dry.
 I started looking at the route for the following days.
 We played foosball with some French children.
 The two of us were much better.
-I also played a game against Bram, which he won, but he also plays way too much foosball at the supermarket where he works on weekends.
+I also played a game against Bram, which he won because he plays too much foosball at the supermarket where he works on weekends.
 It was still raining when we went to bed.
 Everything in my bivy bag was still dry.
 During the night I also had no problems with the rain.
 This night was warmer than the past ones.